BotArtist: Generic approach for bot detection in Twitter via semi-automatic machine learning pipeline: Related Work

 \subsection{Text based}

 Text-based methods rely on natural language processing (NLP) techniques for Twitter bot detection, extracting characteristics from posted content (tweets) and user profile descriptions.
-Approaches in this category include word embeddings \cite{wei2019twitter}, recurrent neural networks (RNN) \cite{kudugunta2018deep}, attention mechanisms \cite{feng2021satar}, and the adoption of pre-trained language models for encoding tweets \cite{dukic2020you}.
-Researchers have also combined tweet representations with user profile characteristics \cite{cai2017behavior}, employed unsupervised machine learning models \cite{feng2021satar}, and addressed multilingual context issues \cite{knauth2019language}.
-Despite the extensive existing research studies and impressive performances in text-based approaches, novel bot accounts can still evade detection by sharing stolen content from genuine users \cite{cresci2020decade}.
-Additionally, recent work has demonstrated that relying solely on textual information is insufficient for robust and accurate bot detection \cite{feng2021botrgcn}.
+Approaches in this category include sequence fingerprint \citep{cresci2016dna}, word embeddings \citep{wei2019twitter}, recurrent neural networks (RNN) \citep{kudugunta2018deep}, attention mechanisms \citep{feng2021satar}, transformers \citep{guo2021social,liu2019roberta,raffel2020exploring} and the adoption of pre-trained language models for encoding tweets \citep{dukic2020you}.
+Researchers have also combined tweet representations with user profile characteristics \citep{cai2017behavior,efthimion2018supervised,kantepe2017preprocessing,miller2014twitter,varol2017online,kouvela2020bot,lee2011seven,echeverri2018lobo}, employed unsupervised machine learning models \citep{feng2021satar}, and addressed multilingual context issues \citep{knauth2019language}.
+Despite extensive existing research studies and impressive performance in text-based approaches, new bot accounts can still evade detection by sharing stolen content from genuine users \citep{cresci2020decade}.
+Additionally, recent work has demonstrated that relying solely on textual information is insufficient for robust and accurate bot detection \citep{feng2021botrgcn}.